isaacnmm/pestpolicy-hugo2XX/content/posts/best-degreaser-for-concrete/index.md

 Moreover, this product covers large areas with relative ease as compared to other cleaning liquids.
 A teaspoon of the solution covers a 12-inch stain.
 For best results, apply 1-3 treatments.
 Whats more?
 This cleaner does not utilize any chemical compounds to get the job done.
 Rather, it utilizes billions of natural microbes to absorb the oil stain and drive it away.
 Hence, it is good for the environment and safe for user handling.

-It uses [bioremediation](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/bioremediation)(microorganism cleaning), just like plants utilize [radionuclides](https://www.epa.gov/radiation/radionuclides).
-Pros:
-- An excellent pick for a garage makeover
-- Effective against different types of stains
-- Easy to use
+It uses [bioremediation](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/bioremediation)(microorganism cleaning), just like plants utilize [radionuclides](https://www.epa.gov/radiation/radionuclides).Pros: - An excellent pick for a garage makeover - Effective against different types of stains - Easy to use

-Cons:
-- Relatively pricey
+Cons: - Relatively pricey

 https://youtu.be/88ukxyEi3BU